SEN & EHCP Solicitors

 What to do if my child has a refused EHCP

 You have a legal right to appeal the LA’s decision (whether it was a refusal to assess, or a refusal to issue a final plan) to the SEND Tribunal.
-You must typically lodge your appeal within two months of the LA’s decision letter.
+You must typically lodge your appeal within two months of the LA’s decision letter or 30 days from the date of a mediation certificate (whichever date is the latter).
 We strongly recommend seeking specialist legal advice immediately, like our SEN solicitors, who can help you prepare for the mandatory mediation stage and build a strong, evidence-based case for the Tribunal hearing.

 – EHCP tribunals